 Let’s start in yellow press style 😉 Our coffee consume is threatened.

 Coffee trees need a balanced climate without temperature extremes, without too much sunshine and heat.
+Those trees love shadow, not the sun.
 They are very susceptible to pests and diseases, with Robusta being more resistant to parasites, diseases and heat than Arabica.
 How shall you know about it, when opening your roasted coffee package, apart from the price rise.
-Therefore, here is an overview.
+Therefore, here is an overview what threatened our beloved beverage and what you can do on a everyday basis.

 - Cause soil erosions.
 This, in turn, has the effect of reducing biodiversity.